bolotnikov/gamedevland/docs/tower-defense.md

     }
 }
 ```
 When creating an enemy, we must let him know about the points on the map through which he must pass.
-That is, we will pass the `path` field of the map object to the enemy object:
+We will pass the `path` field of the map object to the enemy object:

 ``` javascript
 // ...